learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.24.
-How do you compare two date objects?
+## Q. How do you compare two date objects?

 Two dates can be compared by converting them into numeric values using `date.getTime()` method to correspond to their time.
 Also, the relational operators `<`, `<=`, `>`, `>=` can be used to compare JavaScript dates.